GovReady/govready-q/README.md

 	python3 manage.py load_modules
 	python3 manage.py runserver

+### Testing

+To run the integration tests you'll also need to install `chromedriver` e.g., `brew install chromedriver`

+The test suite is run with: `make test`

 ## Test kitchen (not on this branch)

 Q can be tested within test-kitchen + vagrant with Ubuntu 14.04.
 Assuming you've installed `kitchen` (chefdk can be useful) and Vagrant, then: